tessercat/pakaa-installer/README.md

 to run Ansible playbooks
 on localhost
 that install my art projects
-on an Ubuntu 20.04 host.
+on a Debian 10 host.

 ## Install the installer